guopengf/CG-SAMR/README.md

 # About this repo:

-This repo hosts the code for the following networks:
+This repo hosts the code for the CG-SAMR and SAMR

 # Citation: